TheMindVirus/RKDA/README.md

          An alternate version would be roughly the same size in micropython/circuitpython Memory usage: 6.8KB web request and 8.4KB memory usage (populated) Load time: virtually instant (500ms)
-Synonymous with: 3D Website, Gaming Platform, Virtual Arcade, Metaverse, Multiverse etc...
+Synonymous with: 3D Website, Gaming Platform, Virtual Arcade, Metaverse, Multiverse, Community DLC etc...
 In context: Intel ARC [RKDΛ] or Valve [RKDΛ] ? or SONY [RKDΛ]  or Someone's [RKDΛ] Powered by: Unity [RKDΛ] Player
 Better than: NFT's